isaacchua0309/tp/docs/UserGuide.md

    java -jar FitFriends.jar
    ```

-4. **You should see** the FitFriends welcome screen.
-Congratulations!
+4. **You should see** the FitFriends loading screen.
+Congratulations.
 You're ready to start.

 #### Using the Graphical Interface